ole1986/a3-admintoolkit/README.md

 **Core Features:**

-- Teleport from/to players and to map position (Alt + LMB)
+- Teleport from/to players and to map position (by using the game map, hold Alt and press LMB)
 - Vehicle spawning (for player)
 - Weapon/Item spawing
 - Easy to install (max 5 steps)